rickfindlater/rickfindlater.github.io/pages/about.md

 # I love creating joyful experiences that make technology accessible and empower people to achieve their goals

-With over 15 years of experience spanning product and UX design, product management, leadership, web development, and customer success, I’ve had the privilege of working in a variety of businesses alongside diverse teams.
+With 20+ years of experience spanning product and UX design, product management, leadership, web development, and customer success, I’ve had the privilege of working in a variety of businesses alongside diverse teams.

 I firmly believe that building exceptional products is a team sport.
 Throughout my career, I’ve worked within cross-functional teams, fostering collaboration with colleagues and stakeholders to deliver outstanding outcomes for customers.